d2r2group/PhD_Applicant_Task/README.md

 ## Task B (Materials Informatics)

-1) Install `pymatgen`
+1) Install `pymatgen`.
-2) Get the crystal structure `mp-2490` from the Materials Project
+2) Write a function that takes any pymatgen `Structure` object and returns the unit cell volume, number of unique chemical elements, and the angle between lattice vectors *a* and *b*.
-3) Load the structure in pymatgen
+3) Get the crystal structure `mp-2490` from the Materials Project.
-4) Write a function that takes any pymatgen `Structure` object and returns the unit cell volume, number of unique chemical elements, and the angle between lattice vectors *a* and *b*.
+4) Load that structure with pymatgen.
-5) Test that function with the `Structure` loaded in step 3.
+5) Test the function from step 2 with the loaded structure.

 ## Task C (Answer Questions)